SHUReeducation/autoAPI/config/doc_en.md

 ## Definitions

-- layer: A certain kind of way to define some part of the config, eg. `ConfigFile layer`, `CommandLineFlags layer`.
+- layer: A certain kind of way to define some part of the config, eg. `config layer`, `CommandLineFlags layer`.

 - module: A certain `struct` which is part of the config, eg. `Table`, `Database`